Dawn in Venice

 Large format is anything larger.
 Standard sizes for sheet film are 4×5 inches (approximately 10x13cm) 5×7 inches and 8×10 inches.
 6x12cm and 6x17cm (using roll film) are also considered large format.

-The vast majority of digital sensors are small format – some are called “full frame” which equates to the same size as 35mm film, and some use the even smaller APS-C format.
+The vast majority of digital sensors are small format – some are called “full frame” which equates to the same size as 35mm film, to distinguish them from the even smaller APS-C format.
 Note that while there is a relationship between the number of megapixels and the physical size of the sensor, they are not the same thing.

-There are a small number of cameras which use medium format digital sensors.
-Anything which approached large format would be colossally expensive and limited to military or scientific (including astronomical) applications.
+There are a small number of cameras which use medium format digital sensors, such as those made by Hasselblad or the Fujifilm GFX series.
+Anything which approached large format digital would be colossally expensive and limited to military or scientific (including astronomical) applications.

 I got into large format photography about a dozen years ago.
 The Royal Australian Air Force School of Photography had gone digital and was selling off its analogue equipment.
 I bought a Horseman 45FA camera with a Nikon 150mm lens (in large format, 150mm is considered a “standard” lens, equivalent to 50mm in small format).
 It is what is often called a “view camera” or “field camera”.
 Although it looks very old, the 45FA was introduced in 1984, and stayed in production until at least the 1990s.